pixelsdb/pixels/pixels-turbo/README.md

 - `pixels-[platform]-worker` implements the serverless workers in a specific serverless computing platform (e.g., AWS Lambda).
 - `pixels-executor` implements the basic executors of relational operations, such as scan, filter, join, and aggregation.
 These executors are used in the serverless workers to execute the assigned physical operator.
+- `pixels-[platform]-scaling` implements the auto-scaling metrics collector for the specific cloud platform (e.g., AWS).
+It reports the performance metrics, such as CPU/memory usage and query concurrency, in the MPP cluster.
+These metrics are consumed by the scaling manager (e.g., AWS EC Autoscaling) in the cloud platform to make scaling decisions.

 ## Usage